-This MOU covers a period of two (2) years beginning July 1, 2022.
-Once fully executed by all parties on the signature page below, it replaces any previous Letters of Agreement (LOA) or MOU related to the NMMS program of the NMEDD.
+This MOU covers a period of two (2) years beginning July 1, 2024.
+Once fully executed by all parties on the signature page below, it replaces any previous Letters of Agreement, Letter of Understanding, or MOU related to the NMMS program of the NMEDD.